Hi there! My name is Lucas San Miguel and I am a Robert W. Woodruff Scholar at Emory University.

 Feel free to explore this site to learn a little more about me and please don’t hesitate to get in touch through my social media below.

 Proficiency ranked by an official American Council for Teaching Foreign Languages Oral Proficiency Interview.
-The exam was taken following two months of study abroad in Taipei, Taiwan (see Education for more information).
+The exam was taken following two months of study abroad in Taipei, Taiwan (see the Education tab above for more information).

-Participated in an intensive International Baccalaureate high school Spanish language curriculum and earned a score of 7 on the IB Spanish SL Exam when compared to other IB Spanish SL students from around the world.
+Through an intensive International Baccalaureate high school Spanish language curriculum, I earned a score of 7 out of 7 on the IB Spanish SL Exam when compared to other IB Spanish SL students from around the world.

 Born and raised in Atlanta, GA, USA where the only language spoken at home was English.
 Further fostered knowledge of English language, literature, and poetry through the International Baccalaureate Higher Level English Language and Literature high school curricula.

 In December 2021 I began studying French through a rigorous self-study lead curriculum.
 I hope to reach an Intermediate Oral and Written Proficiency by May 2021 as I continue studying.
 I am happy to be learning another Romance Language.

 Los Angeles, CA

 Tola, Rivas, Nicaragua

 Execute brand initiatives at Emory through marketing campaigns and engage students through event partnerships.